GreyRook/code-with-style/docs/process/index.md

 The PO, the Dev Team and the SM take part as well as the stakeholder that are invited by the PO.
 The meeting is time-boxed for 4 hours for a one month Sprint.
 The goal is to inspect the increment and to adapt the *Product Backlog*, thus giving input to the *Sprint Planning*.
-The SM ensures that the meeting takes place.
+The SM ensures that the meeting takes place and facilitates discussion.

 ### Sprint Retrospective